openstack/project-team-guide/doc/source/open-community.rst

 cannot participate at the meeting's designated time to read the logs and participate asynchronously.

-The OpenStack infrastructure team maintains a limited number of channels dedicated to meetings.
-While teams can hold meetings on their own team IRC channels, they are encouraged to use those common meeting channels to give their meeting some external exposure.
-The limited number of meeting channels encourages teams to spread their meetings around and reduce conflicts.
+OpenStack has a number of channels dedicated to meetings.
+Some project meetings are distributed among those channels that can be missed or delayed in joining by many members.
+Many other project teams schedule their meeting or office hour on the project channel, and it works well for them.
+Projects are encouraged to hold meetings on their own team IRC channels if that works best for them, which may make the meeting easier to find and increase attendance.

 To schedule a team meeting, please go to the eavesdrop_ site and follow the instructions there.
 All meeting reservations are managed through gerrit